shamazmazum/voxvision/Tutorial.md

 `vox_make_renderer_context()`.
 It accepts three arguments: the surface, the scene (your tree) and the camera interface.
 You can get the interface by creating a simple camera with `vox_make_simple_camera()` function.
-The goal is to separate camera implementation (which can be redefined by user in his/her own camera class) and camera methods (interface) which is more or less standard and which is used in the library.
+The goal is to separate camera implementation (methods, which can be redefined by user in his/her own camera class) and camera interface which is more or less standard and which is used in the library.
 Putting it all together you will get something like this: